 The QCM-D, which is an abbreviation of Quartz Crystal Microbalance with Dissipation monitoring, is essentially a balance for very small masses.
 The QCM-D is an extension of the QCM, a technique that has been used since the 60’s to measure mass changes on surfaces in the vacuum and gas phases.
-The QCM technology can measure mass uptake and mass loss at the sensor surface in real-time, and is thus ideally suited to monitoring the film buildup rate and thickness during thin film deposition of, for example, electronic semiconductor devices and optical coatings.
+The QCM technology can measure mass uptake and mass loss at the sensor surface in real-time, Fig. 1, and is thus ideally suited to monitoring the film buildup rate and thickness during thin film deposition of, for example, electronic semiconductor devices and optical coatings.

 Different QCMs are suitable for different kinds of films